 We seek exemplary colleges and universities, their visionary technology project leadership, and their innovative vendor partners who have deployed extraordinary campus technology solutions to campus challenges.
 Is your innovative technology project a model for others to follow?
-Deadline extended: Nominate your institution, technology project leader(s), and vendor partner(s) by March 3!
+Nominate your institution, technology project leader(s), and vendor partner(s) by March 1!
 The awards are open to both US and international entries, and multiple submissions are welcome.
 There is no entry fee.
-Winners will be announced on our website on June 1.
+Winners will be announced on our Web site on June 1.

-Click here for the online entry form.
+The call for entries is now closed.
 A text version of the entry instructions is available here for reference purposes only.

 Your peers will help decide